psovea/analytics/README.md

 ## Graph of amsterdam
 We made a Graph of all the stops in amsterdam using NetworkX.
+This graph can be used for testing and for a visual overview of the stops.
 The graph can be made with the `init_graph(weights)` function from get_graph.py.

 ### Networkx
 To install NetworkX (Python):